 But something has changed.
 The influencer industry has reached a saturation point and is now retracing its curve.
-Apparently, the size of followers and engagement doesn’t seem to go hand in hand anymore.
+The size of followers and engagement doesn’t seem to go hand in hand anymore.

 Why is it happening?

-People have started to realize some big paid influencers’ underlying crookery and how they are just the paid spokespersons of brands and not the authentic consumer they claimed to be.
+People have started to realize some big paid influencers’ underlying crookery and how they are just the brand’s paid spokesperson and not the authentic consumer they claimed to be.
 Remember the Fyre fest disaster?

 Also, look at this example, where the influencer had mistakenly copy-pasted the company brief as a caption.

-Not only the lack of trust and fake followers but the nosediving conversion rate of the mega and macro influencers in comparison to their prices is a hair-pulling concern for brands.
+The lack of trust and fake followers and the nosediving conversion rate of the mega and macro influencers in comparison to their prices is a hair-pulling concern for brands.

 So, is this a wrap for influencer marketing?
 No!

-Because their followers typically fall between 10K-50K, these small influencers receive way better engagement and a balanced reach, which typically starts to flatten for a big influencer after the 1 million followers mark.
+Since their followers typically fall between 10K-50K, these small influencers receive way better engagement and a balanced reach, typically starting to flatten for a big influencer after the 1 million followers mark.

 - Individuals posting about a specialized interest on their social media handles